juliancoleman/vscode-apex-ui/README.md

 # README.md

+***New and improved!***

 Apex monochrome VSCode theme UI and Syntax.

 ###### Based on [apex-ui](https://github.com/apex/apex-ui)

 ## Usage

-Pair with the following extensions for the best results:
+Pair with the following extensions and configuration below for the best results:

 ### [Subtle Match Brackets](https://github.com/rafamel/subtle-brackets)